Friday, November 22, 2024 · 0 min read

 Option 1 offers a simple and cost-effective solution but may need improvement to handle all operating conditions.
 Option 2 provides excellent static load support and dynamic response but can be complex and potentially resonant at specific frequencies.
 Option 3 offers the most comprehensive solution, combining the strengths of shock absorbers and springs, but comes with higher costs and complexity in installation and maintenance.

-The optimal solution must be chosen after weighing these pros and cons against the PERU LNG plant's specific operational requirements and constraints.
+The gas plant must choose the optimal solution after weighing these pros and cons against its specific operational requirements and constraints.

 Structural analysis and design - new structure design

-For the proposal to stiffen the structure, the objective is to obtain displacements of the base structure with a ratio of less than 1/5 concerning the displacement of the insulation system (UV-114020 valve)
+For the proposal to stiffen the structure, the objective is to obtain displacements of the base structure with a ratio of less than 1/5 concerning the displacement of the insulation system (ASVs valve)

 Analyzing the proposed structure at the most unfavorable frequency, 2.3 Hz, the relationship between the displacement of the base structure and the damping system is 1 to 5.77, meeting the requirement of the supplier of the GERB dampers.